rustymotors/server/docs/server.md

 ## Configure Environment Variables

-Create a .env file at the root of your repository that maps to the appropriate locations.
+Create a `.env` file at the root of your repository.

 *Note that .env files do not have a filename before the extension.*

+You can either copy the contents of the `.env.example` file into your `.env` file (and fill it in) or you can configure the file by copying the blank template below (and fill it in):

 ```DB_HOST=
   DB_USER=